 Often when an app is stuck crashing, it’s because it can’t get past a particular point while loading.
 You can occasionally force it out of the loop by closing it completely.

 To do that, double-tap your phone’s home button.
 This will bring up a list of everything you currently have suspended in multitasking.
-Flick to the right until you find the app that’s crashing, then press your finger on it until a badge with a “-” appears in the upper left corner of the icon.
-Tap the badge, and the app will close fully.
+Apps will appear in a card-view, with the most recent app appearing from left to right.
+Swipe to the right until you find the app that’s crashing.
+Tap and hold the card, then swipe up and the app will close fully.
 You may also want to consider closing everything else you have open – while apps shouldn’t use any memory while they’re suspended, we find some occasionally still seem to slow things down, and memory problems are a big cause of crashes.

 After that, try relaunching the app.
 If it works, then congratulations – you’re done.

 “Have you tried turning it off and on again” is one of the first pieces of advice given when troubleshooting, so that’s the next step.
 There are two ways to shut down an iPhone.
 You probably know the first – holding the power button on the upper-right of the device until the “slide to power off” appears, then, well, sliding to power off.
 But that leaves everything suspended so you can pick up right where you left off when you turn your phone back on.
 It probably won’t help with a serious crash problem.

 The second method, sometimes called a “hard” reset, clears out all the memory and caches and such, leaving you with a much cleaner starting point when you power it up again.
 This time, hold the power button down until the “slide to power off” appears, and keep holding it down.
 Ignore the slide and use your other hand to hold down the home button as well.
 After a few seconds, the phone will turn off – this might leave a ghostly image on your screen for a second, but it will clear.
 Turn it back on by continuing to hold the power button, and you’ll have a fresher device to try launching your crash-happy app on.